r3sult/odan.github.io/_posts/2019-09-21-slim4-compiling-assets-with-webpack.md

 ### Loading jQuery with Webpack

 jQuery uses a a global variable `window.jQuery` and the alias `window.$`.
 The problem ist that Webpack will wrap all modules within a closure function to protect the global scope.
-For this reason we just have to bind the qQuery instance to the global scope manually.
-We just need two lines of code to archive this.
+For this reason we have to bind the jQuery instance to the global scope manually.

 To install jQuery, run: